TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Removes gun deployment mechanic from USA Sentry Drone <a name='link__20220908__1162_sentry_drone_deployment'></a>
 **Changes**

-- **TWEAK**: Removes the gun deployment mechanic from USA Sentry Drone.
+- **TWEAK**: The gun deployment mechanic of the USA Sentry Drone is now removed.
 It no longer requires 1 second to acquire a fresh target, and 2 seconds to engage a consecutive target if it needs to move to a new position.
 This is a time and performance boost.
 It will also make the unit feel more responsive in combat situations.

 **Links**